ttgeng233/LongVALE/README.md

 - [x] Release the annotation files of LongVALE.
 - [x] Release the extracted features (video, audio, speech) of LongVALE.
-- [ ] Release the LongVALE-LLM model with training and evauluation code.
+- [x] Release the LongVALE-LLM model with training and evauluation code.
 - [ ] Release raw videos of LongVALE.
+- [ ] Release the code of pipeline for automatic generation of high-quality omni-modality fine-grained annotations for multi-modal long videos.

 ## 👀 Overview
 <!-- Recent advancements in video understanding remain limited to coarse-grained and visual-only tasks.
 However, real-world videos encompass omnimodal information (vision, audio, and speech) with a series of events forming a cohesive storyline.
 The lack of